 I have owned and ridden horses for more then 40 years and currently own a number of horses I enjoy personally and use in educational programs and workshops.
 I have shown in dressage competitions and, as a child, in 4-H. I trained for five years with advanced-level eventing rider Adrienne Iorio in Millis, Massachusetts.
 I am a lifelong animal lover and have shared my life with dogs, rabbits, cats, birds, buffalo, and goats (dairy and fiber).
 I have worked in the horse rescue community and have been a wild Mustang advocate since 2001.
 I have gentled and trained wild Mustangs who continue to be a part of my life.
 Due to family health problems, I cannot live in Massachusetts.
 I live in beautiful Northwestern Nebraska, and I love to photograph nature, hike, practice yoga and meditation, and of course, spend time with my horses.

-Contact me today to see how equine law can help you.
+Contact me today to see how equine law and equine business consulting can help you.